handsontable/handsontable/docs/next/guides/internationalization/layout-direction.md

 At Handsontable's [initialization](@/guides/getting-started/installation.md#initialize-the-grid),
-add [`layoutDirection`](@/api/options.md#layoutdirection) as a [top-level grid option](@/guides/getting-started/setting-options.md#setting-grid-options), and set it to `'inherit'` or skip defining `layoutDirection` altogether, because it is the default setting.
+add [`layoutDirection`](@/api/options.md#layoutdirection) as a [top-level grid option](@/guides/getting-started/setting-options.md#setting-grid-options), and set it to `'inherit'`.
+As this is the default setting, you can also skip setting the `layoutDirection` option altogether.

-In the below example, an RTL layout direction is inherited from a `dir` attribute up in the DOM tree:
+In the example below, the RTL layout direction is inherited from a `dir` attribute up in the DOM tree:

 ::: example #example2 --html 1 --js 2
 ```html